andreipoe/env-auto-setup/README.md

 There are templates for each target type in the install-targets directory.

-Inside targets, the `GOODIES_DIR` variable specifies the goodies directory.
-This is set to `goodies` by default, but can be specified using `-g`.
+The goodies directory is set to `goodies` by default, but can be specified using `-g`.
+Inside script targets, the `GOODIES_DIR` variable specifies the goodies directory.
+Place-file targets use paths relative to the goodies directory to copy files (see the template for more info).

 ## Command-line usage
 ```